Organizational Structure

 The Organization Structure shows the internal operations of the RBV.
-The internal operations are organized into four main departments namely, Governor’s Office, Economics and Research, Financial Regulations, Financial Markets and the Support Services.
+The internal operations are organized into seven main departments namely, Office of the Governor, Department of Economics, Research and Statistics, Department of Financial Regulation, Department of Financial Markets, Department of Financial Development and Consumer Affairs, Department of Accounts, Currency and Customer Services and the Department of Corporate Services and Risk Management.

 The Core roles of the office of the Governor and the Executive Management are comprised of the following: